 If a claim doesn’t pay, what does the biller do?
 The biller will determine the reason for the lack of payment or partial payment and will contact the insurance company for reprocessing or further explanation.
-If there is a patient responsibility, the biller will contact the provider and the provider can request that a statement be sent to the client.
+Our billers routinely file corrected claims.
+They want you to get paid!
+If there is a patient responsibility, the provider can request that a statement be sent to the client.

 Do you have more questions?
 Please ask at firstname.lastname@example.org.